polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 - **Outbound Interface**.
 Interfaces exposed by the host which are required by the runtime.
   These are commonly dubbed *Host Functions*.

-- **Unrecorded Inboud Interfaces**.
+- **Unrecorded Inbound Interfaces**.
 Interfaces exposed by the runtime which are required by the host.
   These are commonly dubbed *Runtime APIs*.

-- **Transactional Inboud Interfaces**.
+- **Transactional Inbound Interfaces**.
 Interfaces exposed by the runtime which alter the state.
   These are commonly dubbed *Extrinsics* and *Inherents*.

 ### 12.2.
 Deployment Strategies